TaygaHoshi/tt-project/Content/Player Characters.md

 + Control (C) usually increases the duration and size of abilities.

 ### Health
-Your primary branch determines your base health.
+Your path determines your base health.
 There are three tiers of maximum health:

 | Tier   | Base Health |
 | ------ | :---------: |